matplotlib/matplotlib/doc/devel/documenting_mpl.rst

   ``:file:`` directive.

 * Function arguments and keywords should be referred to using the *emphasis* role.
-This will keep matplotlib's documentation consistant with Python's documentation::
+This will keep matplotlib's documentation consistent with Python's documentation::

     Here is a description of *argument*